 Sometimes, the chairs can be too flimsy and break under too much weight.
 If you’re heavier, you may want to make sure that the chair you picked is rated to handle your weight.
 In general, if you weigh up to 200 pounds, you have nothing to worry about.
 Most chairs are completely safe for people weighing at most 250 pounds.
 Heavier people should look for specially constructed, sturdier chairs with higher weight capacities.

 1. Should my sewing chair have armrests or not?

-Before you can decide whether you want armrests on your sewing chair or not, you need to assess your own sewing habits and the rest of your sewing setup.
+Before you can decide whether you want armrests or not, you should consider your sewing habits and the rest of your sewing setup.